Frequently Asked Questions

 Q: I heard you had a waiting list?

-For Stage 1 - Yes, we sometimes (not all the time) have a waiting list for Absolute Beginner Stage 1.
+Yes, for Face to Face but stage 1 only.
+We have a waiting list, sometimes, for face to face classes for Stage 1, particularly now after covid-19 has halted things.
 This is because Jenny teaches HOW to paint, and doesn't only supervise your painting.
 We're pleased it's so popular, but this creates a problem for new painters!
 PLEASE put your name on our waiting list ASAP - always keep your email updated, and ALWAYS answer Jenny when she emails you...even if it is a few months later.
 If Jenny is ignored...well...two can play that game.
 So... please answer, even if the answer is no, or not yet.

 Q. How can I find out what classes are happening and when?